 Greg Closser, President, joined the Board in 2011.
-He is the President of All Flex, a flexible circuitry manufacturer.
+He recently retired as the President of All Flex, a flexible circuitry manufacturer.
 Greg and his wife, Patty, have six children, two of whom have disabilities.
 Greg provides a unique combination of business skills and family empathy.
 Each year, the Clossers create Easter baskets for LBSA clients and personally deliver them to each home.

 Bob Gilbertson, Vice President, a Minneapolis attorney, joined the board in 2012.
 He and his wife, Cynthia, are happy to be involved with LBSA, which they consider a respected and admired part of the community.
 Bob is especially interested in public policy.

 Frank Zastera, Secretary, lives in Superior, Wisconsin, and has a sister at LBSA.
 He joined the board in 2000, continuing the Zastera family tradition of service on the LBSA board.
 He and his wife, Julie, have six grown children.

 Kent Holden, Treasurer, is a lifelong resident of Northfield and is President of Holden Farms.
 He has been associated with LBSA for over 40 years.
 During this time he developed a friendship with one of the the people we support and now serves as his legal guardian.
 Kent believes he benefits more than he gives by being connected here.
 He and his wife, Heloisa, have supported LBSA in countless ways over the years.